Aptivi/NitrocidKS/README.md

 * Download .NET Runtime 6.0 from [here](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)
 * Download .NET Framework 4.8 from [here](https://dotnet.microsoft.com/en-us/download/dotnet-framework/thank-you/net48-web-installer)
 * Download Mono from [here](https://www.mono-project.com/download/stable/)
+* If you want to use the PowerLine fonts, it's recommended to use an appropriate console font, like Cascadia Code PL or Nerd Fonts.

 ## How to install